-Family-owned Marchesi Antinori is arguably the most famous house in Italian wine, having been in the business since 1385.
-Its famous winery in Chianti Classico region in Bargino Italy was designed by one of Italy’s leading architects, Marco Casamonti, founding partner of the Archea firm.
-This Temple of Wine, as Forbes’ Larry Olmsted calls it, is set among olive groves, vineyards and oak trees.
-It is hidden by and blended into the landscape.
+Family-owned Marchesi Antinori is likely the most well-known Italian winery, having been in operation since 1385.
+Marco Casamonti, a founding partner of the Archea firm, created the famed winery in the Chianti Classico region of Bargino, Italy.
+This Temple of Wine, as Forbes' Larry Olmsted refers to it, is nestled among olive gardens, vineyards, and oak trees.
+It is buried and blends into the scenery.

-The winery tells past, present and future of the Antinori family, holding up tradition and innovation.
-It was envisioned to be an invisible building that merges with the folds of the hillside, one with nature.
-It portrays the virtue of wine as a rich tradition that man has developed since prehistoric times, extracting not only flavour and colour but also a lifestyle from the grapes.
+The winery reflects the Antinori family's past, present, and future while upholding tradition and innovation.
+It was envisioned as an unseen building that blends into the folds of the slope, becoming one with nature.
+It presents wine as a rich heritage that man has evolved since prehistoric times, extracting not only flavor and color from grapes but also a way of life.

-On building technology, its green roof totally camouflages it into the rural hillside.
-Only a pair of sliced openings infilled with glass reveal the presence of the structure.
-The architects were keen to recognize the deep-rooted ties a winery has with land, a relationship that is in-bred in the wine-making tradition.
-They made sure that the architecture blends into the land and respects this relationship.
-The earth is a natural insulator that maintains a constant indoor climate and keeps the wine cool during the summer.
-The facade extends horizontally along the contours of the slope, parallel to rows of vines.
-It is hardly visible from outside.
-What gives the building away to sight is the is the panoramic restaurant terrace, overlooking vineyards.
+In terms of architectural technique, its green roof blends in seamlessly with the rural hillside.
+Only a pair of slit apertures filled with glass indicate the structure's presence.
+The architects were anxious to acknowledge the winery's profound ties to the land, a bond that is ingrained in the winemaking heritage.
+They ensured that the building merges with the landscape and respects this relationship.
+The ground is a natural insulator, ensuring a consistent inside climate and keeping the wine cool during the summer.
+The facade runs horizontally over the contours of the slope, parallel to rows of vines.
+It is barely visible from the outside.
+The panoramic restaurant terrace with views of vineyards is what draws attention to the building.

-When it comes to function, the winery has two main floor levels.
-The lower level is dedicated for production and storage of wine.
-The heart of the winery, where the wine matures in barrels is a hidden sacred space.
-It is kept in darkness because of minimal human function.
-Furthermore it is kept under ideal thermo-hygrometric conditions for the slow maturing of the wine.
-The storage cellars are double volume spaces with terracotta wall cladding.
+The winery is divided into two major floor levels for operational purposes.
+The lower floor is dedicated to wine production and storage.
+The center of the winery, where the wine matures in barrels, is a secret hallowed sanctuary.
+It is kept in the dark due to its limited human function.
+Furthermore, it is held in perfect thermo-hygrometric settings to allow the wine to mature slowly.
+The storage cellars are double-volume rooms with terracotta wall cladding.

-In the tasting room, the entire portfolio of Antinori wines can be sampled.
-The Antinori family, accustomed to exquisite quality, embraced an ambitious project by allowing Archea to design everything down to the furniture and fittings.
-The outcome is nothing but pristine.
-Successful architecture does depend on the right client.
+The tasting room offers a comprehensive selection of Antinori wines.
+The Antinori family, accustomed to high quality, took on an ambitious project, allowing Archea to design everything down to the furnishings and fixtures.
+The end result is nothing short of perfection.
+Successful architecture is dependent on the proper customer.

-The material palette of the winery enhances the natural and sustainable aspect of this winery.
-It puts the focus on the profound and deeply rooted ties to the soil and full respect for the surrounding nature.
-The use of terracotta, a type of clay-based unglazed ceramic blocks as wall cladding is spectacular.
-The other materials skillfully incorporated into the winery include wood, weathered steel and glass.
+The winery's material palette highlights its natural and sustainable aspects.
+It emphasizes the strong and deeply ingrained ties to the earth, as well as the complete respect for the natural surroundings.
+The use of terracotta, a clay-based unglazed ceramic block, as wall cladding is stunning.
+Other materials artfully integrated into the winery include wood, worn steel, and glass.

-Lighting the underground facility is achieved by two circular atriums and several circular holes that bring sunlight into the depths of the building .
-One atrium contains a spiral staircase that connects the two levels of the building.
-These circles create a motif that combine with slanted columns, walls and an undulating canopy to showcase a vocabulary of sculptured, organic abstraction.
-The adoption of circular forms resonates with the shape of wine barrels, bottle and glasses, an intriguing play of symbolism.
+Two circular atriums and multiple round openings pour sunlight into the building's depths, lighting the underground complex.
+One atrium has a spiral staircase connecting the building's two levels.
+These circles form a motif that, when combined with slanted columns, walls, and an undulating canopy, demonstrates a lexicon of sculptured, organic abstraction.
+The use of circular forms corresponds to the shape of wine barrels, bottles, and glasses, creating an intriguing play of symbolism.

-Construction spanned from 2006 to 2013, with enough hurdles in the realization of this masterpiece.
-It began with massive excavation of the hillside that would hold the structure.
-A year after construction began, the major retaining wall against the hillside appeared to have moved several inches as a result of a high water table.
-The engineer’s solution included driving thousands of piles into the hillside and draining water with a series of massive wells.
-This almost doubled the cost of construction to more than $130 million.
+Between 2006 and 2013, there were numerous obstacles in the way of this masterpiece's completion.
+The process began with a huge excavation of the hillside that would house the edifice.
+Due to a high water table, the large retaining wall against the hillside seems to have moved a few inches a year after building started.
+The engineer's approach involved drilling thousands of piles into the hillside and draining water through a network of enormous wells.
+This nearly increased building costs to more than $130 million.

-Overall, the Antinori Winery is an accurate expression of the cultural and social valence of the place where wine is produced.
-The building is an authentic expression of a true merge between culture, class, function and the natural environment.
-It that does not just occupy the landscape but becomes the landscape.
-This is Architecture with a capital A. Clink.
+All things considered, the Antinori Winery accurately captures the social and cultural significance of the region where wine is made.
+The building is a genuine expression of a true fusion of culture, class, purpose, and the natural surroundings.
+It transforms the terrain rather than simply occupying it.
+This is Architecture with a capital A, Clink.

 Project Information